[Analysis] Pentagon: ISIS is resurgent in Syria

 A bigger challenge might even come from Turkey.
 The pressure on Syrian refugees in Turkey is increasing, while Erdogan is preparing an invasion in Syria.

-If the tension with Iran are not solved quickly and ISIS will resurge in Syria, Europe will see soon a new wave of refugees knocking on its doors.
+If the tension with Iran are not solved quickly and ISIS will resurge in Syria, Europe will see soon a new wave of displaced refugees knocking on its doors.

 For the European leadership, new and old, the summer holidays might turn out to be shorter than expected.